microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_keyvault/_index.md

 Complete the following steps to clean up your environment.

-* Delete the keyvault by running the following command in Az CLI.
+* Delete the key vault resource by running the following command in Az CLI.

   ```shell
   az keyvault delete --name <name of your keyvault>